-On this week-long journey of Argentina’s wine country and vibrant capital, we’ll savor local Malbecs and open-air steak dinners, climb Andean peaks by horseback, witness close-up tango performances, and meet-up with Buenos Aires’ most progressive-minded artists.
+On this weeklong journey of Argentina’s wine country and vibrant capital, we’ll savor local Malbecs and open-air steak dinners, climb Andean peaks by horseback, witness close-up tango performances, and meet up with Buenos Aires’ most progressive artists.

 Day 1 | April 14

-We begin our exploration of Argentine wine in the perfect spot: a luxury, 16-room boutique hotel where snow-capped peaks look over lush vineyards and the pool.
+We begin our exploration of Argentine wine in the perfect spot: a luxury, 16-room boutique hotel where snow-capped peaks look over lush vineyards and a pool.
 But first, some wine.
-The folks at Renacer Winery, set up by a Chilean family as a Tuscan-style winery, talk us through their Malbecs and juicy, new-world blends.
-Afterwards, their chef cooks us a special wine-paired feast.
-We relax at the hotel’s Hamam, South America’s only Turkish-style bath house.
+We’ll go for a lunch of tapas and Malbecs at Lagarde, one of Mendoza’s oldest wineries.
+Afterwards, we relax at the hotel’s hamam, South America’s only Turkish-style bath house.

 Day 2 | April 15

-We’ve teased the palate, today’s the deep dive into Mendoza’s two great traditions: meat and grape.
-We start with a look into Mendoza, the nearly 500-year-old bohemian town with a shady Art Deco center.
-We’ll visit a a travato, where an expert third-generation butcher demonstrates the arts of exotic cuts of Argentina’s famous steaks.
+We’ve teased the palate.
+Today we’ll take a deep dive into Mendoza’s two great traditions: meat and grape.
+We’ll start with a look into Mendoza, the nearly 500-year-old bohemian town with an Art Deco center.
+And we’ll visit a travato, where an expert third-generation butcher demonstrates the art of preparing Argentina’s famous steaks.

-Appetite raised, we’ll lunch with the Millan family at belle epoque-style winery Bodega Tonales, tasting their select vintages, seeing their epic gaucho poncho collection, and talking all things cattle.
+Appetite raised, we’ll lunch with the Millan family at belle epoque-style winery Bodega Toneles, tasting their select vintages, seeing their epic gaucho poncho collection, and talking all things cattle.
 The wine keeps flowing at our next stop, visiting Susana Balbo, who Travel + Leisure dubbed “Argentina’s First Woman of Wine.”
-We get an exclusive, after-hours dinner at her 47-acre award-winning winery.
-Each of the six courses — including the house-speciality long ribs – comes paired with Susana’s bright and fruity torrontés and complex Malbecs.
+We sit down for an exclusive, after-hours dinner at her award-winning winery.
+Each of the six courses – including the house speciality, long ribs – comes paired with Susana’s bright and fruity torrontés and complex Malbecs.

 Day 3 | April 16

-Today we move deeper into wine country by vine-hopping towards our next home, the Uco Valley.
-We first stop at Bodega Cruzat for a refreshing toast of its sparkling wines, then follow with a unique single-vineyard Malbec made by Bodega Matervini, a solar-powered winery with modern tasting decks where we’ll have a light tapas lunch overlooking vines, olive trees and rippling foothills of the Andes.
+Today we’ll vine-hop deeper into wine country towards our next home, the Uco Valley.
+We’ll first stop at Bodega Cruzat for a refreshing toast of its sparkling wines, then follow with a unique single-vineyard Malbec made by Bodega Matervini, a solar-powered winery with modern tasting decks where we’ll have a light tapas lunch overlooking vines, olive trees and rippling foothills of the Andes.

-Our Uco Valley home is eco-friendly and elegant Casa de Uco, a boutique hotel with spa, pool and its on-site winery –– and encircled by Andean ranges.
-You won’t forget our welcome dinner, at Siete Fuegos (or “Seven Fires”), run by legendary chef/author Francis Mallmann.
+Our Uco Valley home is the eco-friendly and elegant Casa de Uco, a boutique hotel with a spa, pool, and on-site winery encircled by Andean ranges.
+You won’t forget our welcome dinner, at Siete Fuegos (or “Seven Fires”), hosted by legendary chef/author Francis Mallmann.
 We’ll enjoy a gaucho-worthy feast of rustic, fiery, slow-grilled rib eye roasted on seven types of open flames.
-Sharing food amongst friends is Argentina’s “biggest quality,” Mallman preaches.
+Sharing food among friends is Argentina’s “biggest quality,” Mallman preaches.
 We’ll discover this while we gather by the fire, staying warm under woolen Alpaca blankets, and drink cocktails in the crisp Andean air.